boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/range-slider.md

 #### Enable Comments

-This allows you to enable or disable `comment` for the dashboard widget.
-For more details, refer to this [link](/visualizing-data/working-with-widgets/commenting-widget/).
+Choose to enable or disable `comments` for the dashboard widget.
+For more details, please refer to this [link](/visualizing-data/working-with-widgets/commenting-widget/).